JosephTech/orca-asr/README.md

 ## Introduction
 Orca ASR provides open source, full stack, speech recognition solutions.
 It supports server-side model deployment and provides client-side sample programs.
 ACE network middleware and wenet speech recognition engine are used to realize high concurrency server architecture based on Reactor network pattern.
-The simple network protocol is designed to support tcp long connection of clients, and the support of http protocol and websocket protocol is realized, compatible with wenet websocket protocol.
+The simple network protocol is designed to support tcp long connection of clients, and the support of HTTP protocol and WebSocket protocol is realized, compatible with wenet websocket protocol.

 ## Class Diagram